 Like I said previously, this baby blanket measures 21.5 inches by 19 inches but it is extremely easy to customize to your desired size.
-Click here or fill out the form below to customize your blanket the easy way!
+Click here to get the PDF and customize your blanket the easy way!
 The Simple Chevron Baby Blanket would be perfect as a last minute baby shower gift or a blanket used to snuggle with and carry around as they grow.

 I cannot wait to see the colors and size you choose to make your baby blanket!
 Share your photos with me when you’re done by tagging me on Instagram @sigonimacaroni.